Curiosa (film): Plot

+Cast

 Critical reception

 The film received mixed reviews, with Allociné noting an average rating by professional film reviewers of 2.9/5.

 Première found some positive points despite an average rating: "We won't complain about this desire for images and beauty that is cruelly lacking in French cinema".
 Le Monde was a little more severe: "…the film does not really problematize the question of the image, for which it substitutes a somewhat adulterated sensualism".